 Currently, just binary operators are supported.

 The default logger is Python logging module.
 You can directly use it to write logs, such as:

 test_logger.info("This will be write in to the /tmp/test_log/mm-dd-yyyy.log file") test_logger.debug("debug information")

 You can set your own logger for your test as below:

 setlogger(your_logger) # your_logger could be a logging object, or any object which support methods like info, error, ...

-By default, the log is to the standard output.
+Of course, you can set your log format, and the log files.
+By default, the log is print to the standard output.

 Release history Release notifications | RSS feed